This article may contain affiliate links. please check out my policy!

 You can use regular peanut butter or even almond butter, but be aware that the color will be different.

-Step 4 - Finally the peanut butter powder and corn starch and whisk until smooth!
+Step Two - Add in the peanut butter powder and corn starch and whisk again until everything is dissolved and well incorporated.

 💡Extra Tips